SurvExE-Pc/O0Code/README.md

  d.
 Affirmer understands and acknowledges that Creative Commons is not a
     party to this document and has no duty or obligation with respect to this CC0 or use of the Work.

+old glitchs

+& I know this is called O0Code but it can read O1Code to lol, I will fix the glitch where the converter makes it go to O1Code And not O0Code sometime in april i think

+[ALL OF THEM ARE FIXED]